-The current Hollywood systems, alongside a political-generational shift towards sanitized filmmaking, has created a chasm in the market for films that use the full breadth of the 1st Amendment showing realistic profanity, realistic violence, realistic sex, realistic characters, and therefor realistic humanity, which is all that audiences connect to.
+The current Hollywood systems, alongside a political-generational shift towards sanitized filmmaking and corporate virtue signaling, has created a chasm in the market for films that use the full breadth of the 1st Amendment showing realistic profanity, realistic violence, realistic sex, realistic characters, and therefor realistic humanity, which is all that audiences connect to.
 Companies like A24 and Neon have made millions and won Oscars scratching this itch amongst adults, and it is so crucial for us to join in.
 Only we, as independents, can hurdle these uncool people to become the direct competition to their craftless and forgettable films.

 We are the Backyard Pixar Revolution.
 We are coming for you.